 It has a LOT of examples.
 Actually most romance involving a Pokémon is, except when it's between a gender counterpart race such as Nidorina/Nidorino and Volbeat/Illumise or in some cases, two Pokémon of the same species.
 Several Pokémon, such as Meowth, Ash's Chikorita and Aipom and Harley's Cacturne have shown interest towards a human, but a human having interest for a Pokémon has yet to come.

-Most famous is between Ash and Latias, a Legendary Pokemon to boot, from Pokémon Heroes.
+Most famous is between Ash and Latias, a Legendary Pokémon to boot, from Pokémon Heroes.

 Ash's Bayleef takes it to a new level to the point where there are full blown shippers for Ash/Bayleef.
-(Most involve Bayleef turning human though)
+(Most involve Bayleef turning human, though.)

 Dawn's Buneary had a crush on Ash's Pikachu for a long time.

 A Phione became attracted to Buneary, and angrily tried to fight Pikachu over her.

 Humorously, Phione are genderless and don't reproduce that way.